Teresia Teaiwa: Biography

 Teresia Kieuea Teaiwa was born in Honolulu, Hawaii and raised in Suva, Fiji.
 Her father was i-Kiribati from Banaba and her mother was African American.
 She had two sisters, Katerina Teaiwa and Maria Teaiwa-Rutherford.
 She attended St Joseph's Secondary School where she excelled.

 Teaiwa received a Bachelor of Arts from Trinity Washington University in Washington D.C. and a Master of Arts from the University of Hawaii at Manoa.
 With a thesis committee of James Clifford, Angela Davis and Barbara Epstein, she completed a PhD in History of Consciousness at the University of California, Santa Cruz on, "Militarism, Tourism and the Native: Articulations in Oceania".

 Throughout her career, Teaiwa maintained a full teaching schedule.
 In 1996, she turned down a job with Greenpeace to take up her first lecturer position at the University of the South Pacific in Suva, Fiji, at the request of Pacific Studies and Tongan scholar Epeli Hau'ofa.
 She taught history and politics for five years.
 Throughout this time, Teaiwa was part of intellectual communities that stemmed from the university environment, such as the Niu Waves Writers’ Collective, the Nuclear Free and Independent Pacific Movement, and the Citizens’ Constitutional Forum.

 In 2000, she moved to New Zealand to teach the first-ever undergraduate major in Pacific studies at Victoria University as programme director.
 In 2016, she became director of Va’aomanū Pasifika, home to Victoria's Pacific and Samoan Studies programmes.
 She was also co-editor of the International Feminist Journal of Politics.

 In September 2021 Teaiwa's book Sweat and Salt Water, was published in New Zealand by Victoria University of Wellington Press and simultaneously by the University of Hawai'i Press as part of their Pacific Islands Monograph Series.
-The book is a compilation of her most notable essays, poems, and scholarly articles regarding her major contributions and commitment to the Pacific region and its peoples.
+The book is a selection of some of her most notable essays, poems, and scholarly articles regarding her major contributions and commitment to the Pacific region and its peoples.
 The title of the book is derived from a quote that was requested by Hau'ofa for his 1988 essay The Ocean in Us, in which she stated, "We sweat and cry salt water, so we know the ocean is really in our blood."
 Teaiwa is profiled in the young readers book titled We are Here.